-Graduates of the master's degree program in finance may go on to become employed in such institutions as consulting firms, auditing firms, major banks, stock market companies, financial holdings, securities firms, and industrial companies.
+Graduates may seek employment in consulting firms, auditing firms, banks, stock market companies, financial holdings, securities firms, and industrial companies.
 Possible job duties include front office work in trading rooms, stock trade and sales, financial analysis, portfolio management, and acquisition evaluation.

 Individuals who hold a master's degree in finance can become financial analysts.
-These professionals earned median salaries of $78,620 as of 2014, according to the U.S. Bureau of Labor Statistics (BLS).
-The number of jobs for financial analysts was projected to increase 16% between 2012 and 2022, reports the BLS.
-During this time, applicants with master's degrees and relevant professional certifications should have the best prospects of employment.
+These professionals earned a median annual salary of $80,310 as of 2015, according to the U.S. Bureau of Labor Statistics (BLS).
+The number of jobs for financial analysts was projected to increase 12% between 2014 and 2024.
+During this time, applicants with graduate degrees and relevant professional certifications should have the best prospects for employment.